Module scenariogeneration.xodr.links

 class LaneLinker:

-"""LaneLinker stored information for linking lane sections
+"""Store information for linking lane sections.

-NOTE: Not part of OpenDRIVE, but a helper to link lanes for the user.
+link lanes for the user.

 Parameters